John W. Campbell: Biography

 John Campbell was born in Newark, New Jersey, in 1910.
 His father, John Wood Campbell Sr., was an electrical engineer.
-His mother, Dorothy (née Strahern) had an identical twin who visited them often and who disliked John.
-John was unable to tell them apart and says he was frequently rebuffed by the person he took to be his mother.
+His mother, Dorothy (née Strahern) had an identical twin who visited them often.
+John was unable to tell them apart and said he was frequently rebuffed by the person he took to be his mother.
 Campbell attended the Blair Academy, a boarding school in rural Warren County, New Jersey, but did not graduate because of lack of credits for French and trigonometry.

-He also attended, without graduating, the Massachusetts Institute of Technology (MIT), where he was befriended by the mathematician Norbert Wiener (who coined the term cybernetics) – but he failed German, and MIT dismissed him in his junior year in 1931.
+He also attended, without graduating, the Massachusetts Institute of Technology (MIT), where he was befriended by the mathematician Norbert Wiener (who coined the term cybernetics) – but he failed German.
+MIT dismissed him in his junior year in 1931.
 After two years at Duke University, he graduated with a Bachelor of Science in physics in 1934.

 Campbell began writing science fiction at age 18 while attending MIT and sold his first stories quickly.
 From January 1930 to June 1931, Amazing Stories published six of his short stories, one novel, and six letters.
 Campbell was editor of Astounding Science Fiction (later called Analog Science Fiction and Fact) from late 1937 until his death.
-He stopped writing fiction after he became the editor of Astounding.
 Between December 11, 1957, and June 13, 1958, he hosted a weekly science fiction radio program called Exploring Tomorrow.
 The scripts were written by authors such as Gordon R. Dickson and Robert Silverberg.

 Campbell and Doña Stewart married in 1931.
 They divorced in 1949, and he married Margaret (Peg) Winter in 1950.
 He spent most of his life in New Jersey and died of heart failure at his home in Mountainside, New Jersey.
 He was an atheist.